spotxmobile/spotx-mopub-ios/README.md

 ## Configuration

-You will use the custom data field to pass configuration parameters to the SpotX plugin.
+Use the custom data field to pass configuration parameters to SpotX plugin.
 Get more information on MoPub custom events [here](https://dev.twitter.com/mopub/ad-networks).
 The custom data is a [JSON](http://json.org) object with the following keys:

 * channel_id - Your SpotXchange  publisher channel ID
 * appstore_url - URL to your app in the Apple App store.